tobiasbriones/blog/philosophy/experience/this-entry-represents-a-milestone-for-me-2022-12-18/index.md

 Entries must be united wholes that are about the **same** content, so we can *sum* (scale) them up to build a greater system tree of high-quality content.

+## Homogeneous Content

+Homogeneous content allows me to achieve simplicity, so I don't need to employ bureaucratic/academic stereotypes like *heterogeneous sections* that are literally called "Introduction", "Body", or "Conclusion" since I'm writing content as it was source code, and I leverage functional programming for making informed decisions every day.

+All those boilerplate-based and off-topic sections are used to hold academic monoliths[^1] and if you're clever enough, you must come out with your DSLs because you're a domain expert completely able provide actual value instead of off-topic academic and corporate marketing.

+[^1]: Think why Java used to be overly verbose since 90's and 00's software
+    (and hardware) were monstrous monoliths and Java was the excellent language for that era

+Such sections (for example) are clearly noticed as off-topic since your article has a central topic `X` and you're not talking about "Introduction", or "Body" but `X`.
+Those generic boilerplate-driven titles recalls us cheap poorly-defined software.

+It's like: your app is about `Song-to-Text Recognition` not about stupid `Controllers` or `Services` (yes, cheap software built with OOP), those generic buzzwords are stereotypes that bypass what an actual engineer would do as a domain expert, so I expect modules called like say `["song", "text", "transform", "play", "bass", "pitch", "amplitude", "some-ml-model"]` instead.

+Articles are about the same idea, sometimes we need to think a bit more to write what has to be written and that leaves cheap articles behind and creates high-quality content.